 While the world is scrambling for toilet paper, it feels like there will never be a shortage of movies.
-Even though Hollywood production has come to a standstill in an effort to halt the spread of the coronavirus, new movies are continuing to debut, even if not in cinemas.
+Even though Hollywood production has come to a standstill in an effort to halt the spread of the coronavirus, new movies are continuing to debut, even if not in theaters.
 Stardust, the David Bowie biopic starring regency Emma. hunk Johnny Flynn, was supposed to have its premiere at the Tribeca Festival Festival.
 Instead, it's premiering online via a private link, but the first clip is available to watch now.

 David Bowie, the enigmatic singer-songwriter and musician behind Ziggy Stardust, passed away in 2016.
 Stardust, directed and co-written by Gabriel Range, takes us back to 1971, when a 24-year-old Bowie arrives in America in hopes of expanding his career, only to be met with an industry that isn't quite ready for him.